Autumn Dream – Face Cream

 Autumn Cream 7

-– once you believe that you mixed enough, start mixing with a spatula and keep stirring until it gets to room temperature!
+– once it looked emulsified, I started mixing with a spatula and kept stirring until it gets to room temperature!

-This seems silly but it is very very important: at this point of time the oils and the water might still separate so if you keep stirring you actually help them keep together 😀 once they have cooled down they are more likely to not separate!
-Là! 😀
+This seems silly but it is very very important: at this point of time the oils and the water might still separate.

 As you can see from the picture (probably) the “cream” is actually still very liquid!
 This is because the picture was taken when the mixture was still very hot.
-The thickening of cetyl palmitate will occur only once the cream has fully cooled down (and it actually continues after a couple of days) so don’t despair at all: at this point it is not supposed to be thick… yet! 😉
+The thickening of cetyl palmitate will occur only once the cream has fully cooled down (and it actually continues after a couple of days).

 Autumn Cream 8

-– Once it reached room temperature you can finally add the two Phase C!
+– Once it reached room temperature I could finally add the two Phase C!

 Autumn Cream 9